kcsongor/generic-lens/README.md

 # Taxonomy of optics
 Here is a comprehensive list of the optics exposed by `generic-lens`.
-The combinators each allows a different way of identifying certain parts of algebraic data types.
+The combinators each allow a different way of identifying certain parts of algebraic data types.

 ## Lenses